 • LA PALMA: Soil geochemistry and geophysical (IP, magnetics) survey anomalies, in the La Palma target area from 2009, were tested by a 12-hole, 4,984-meter (16,351 feet) diamond drill program in the fall of 2010.
 Drilling intersected a variety of breccias, including breccias containing igneous rock fragments, which indicate a high energy, igneous intrusive event.
 High concentrations of silver, associated with lead-zinc mineralization, were intersected in two holes.

-In 2014 the majority of the claim package was characterized with a gravity and magnetic airborne geophysical survey consisting of 1,233 kilometers (771 miles) of flight line.
+In 2014 the majority of the claim package was examined by a gravity and magnetic airborne geophysical survey consisting of 1,233 kilometers (771 miles) of flight line which produced 12 drill targets.